Glossary of Formal Languages and Compilation

 Dunun

-A family of two-headed cylindrical drums (dununba, sangban, kenkeni) playing patterns in West Africa.
+Family of cylindrical double-headed drums (dununba, sangban, kenkeni) playing patterns in West Africa.

 → See M5